 I set out with a promise to myself — to write about the places I visited every single day.
 I would post on Instagram every single day.
 That was the plan.
+That was my intent when I ended my lease and decided to become a part-time digital nomad.

 I was determined.
 I was resolute.
 I was committed.

 It’s not that I don’t have anything to write about.
 Quite the opposite.
-My camera roll is bursting at the seams, packed with memories and experiences from the places I’ve visited so far.
+My camera roll is bursting at the seams, packed with memories and experiences from Bristol, Dartford, Canterbury, Whitstable, London… each place offering new perspectives and reigniting old dreams.

+And yet, every time I sit down to write, the silent editor within starts to censor my thoughts.
 What if this is too personal?
-What if I’m sharing too much of myself?
-What if someone will use the things I write against me someday?
+What if I’m sharing too much?
+What if someone uses it against me someday?
 What if I don’t have anything valuable to say?
-The imposter syndrome hits hard.

 I am the imperfect perfectionist.
 I like to think I’ve got it all figured out — but the truth is, I’m still learning, stumbling, and figuring things out as I go.
 Take what you read here with a pinch of salt.